New release announcement!

 I hope everyone is doing well!
 I have been spending some time this year stepping back from my social media accounts for many reasons, including health, and I’ve recently closed my Facebook/Meta and Twitter accounts.

-Please note that as of this time, only this website, Amazon, and my Instagram account are still active.
+Please note that as of this time, only this website and Amazon are still active.

-I will be posting soon with updates for book releases in the 2023 year, and I will only be responding to messages through MeretheWalther.com.
+I will be posting soon with updates for book releases in the 2023/24 year.

 Keep reading, writing, and staying safe out there!